LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/09_the_animatedsprite_class/index.md

 The key to this design is the `Sprite.Region` property.
 Our `Sprite` class already knows how to render whatever region is currently set, so our `AnimatedSprite` class just needs to update this region property to the correct animation frame at the right time.

 Let's create the initial structure for our `AnimatedSprite` class.
-In the *Graphics* directory within the *MonoGameLibrary* project, add a new file named *AnimatedSprite.cs*:
+In the *Graphics* folder within the *MonoGameLibrary* project, add a new file named *AnimatedSprite.cs*:

 [!code-csharp[](./snippets/animatedsprite.cs#declaration)]